macmartine/macmartine.github.io/index.md

 If you need architecture or development guidance, help with payment systems, third-party API's, or general development, let's talk.
 I'm ready to get to know your business and help you talk it to the next level.

+### Get in touch today to schedule a call and let’s talk about how I can help you.

+{% include contact_form.html %}

 [//]: # Or, keep reading to find out more about how I can help.

 [//]: # So many startups have development teams that are blind to the business goals.
 They are heads down